aymenfurter/custom-copilot-demo/README.md

 ```

 ## Usage
+> [!NOTE]
+> This is strictly for demonstration and educational purposes, and is not intended or appropriate for production use.
 To use the AI-assisted code editor:

 - Clone the repository: `git clone https://github.com/aymenfurter/custom-copilot-demo.git`
 - Install the dependencies: `npm install`
+- Run it: : `npm start`
-- Set up your OpenAI API key in the App
+- Open the browser and set up your OpenAI API key in the App